-If the main gas line shut-off serving all gas appliances is used, also turn "off" the gas at each appliance.
+If the main gas line Shut-off serving all gas appliances is used, also turn "off" the gas at each appliance.
 Leave all gas appliances shut "off" until the water heater installation is complete.

 A gas line of sufficient size must be run to the water heater.
-Consult the current edition of National Fuel Gas Code (ANSI Z223.1/NFPA 54) and your gas supplier concerning pipe size.
+Consult the current edition of National Fuel Gas Code (ANSI Z223.1/NFPA 54) or the Natural Gas and Propane Installation Code (CAN/CSA B149.1) and your gas supplier concerning pipe size.